-Royal Bank of Canada acts as the swap counterparty for the class A and B notes.
+ING Bank N.V. acts as the swap counterparties for the senior and junior instruments.

 At closing, the transaction documents provide for collateral posting frameworks and swap replacement triggers, which are consistent with our counterparty criteria to support a 'AAA' rating.
 The collateral posting frameworks require the counterparty to post collateral if we lower the resolution counterparty rating (RCR; or the issuer credit rating to the extent there is no RCR available) below a threshold determined in our counterparty criteria.
 Should the counterparty be downgraded further, it would need to be replaced.
 If the swap counterparty defaults, termination payments will become subordinated to payments to noteholders, and the issuer has the right to terminate the swap if the swap counterparty fails to replace itself within the remedy period.